Kale Poriyal | Kale thoran

 • Wash the kale in a colander and squeeze water from the kale

-• Once the oil is hot add mustard seeds and let it crackle
+• Once the oil is hot, add mustard seeds and let them crackle

 • Add both red Chilli and green Chilli (adjust their number according to your spice level)